Yacimientos Carboníferos Río Turbio: Back to public administration

 In 2002, then-interim president Eduardo Duhalde decided to intervene the company with the 1034/2002 act, becoming the first privatized company back to public administration.
 Despite receiving an abandoned company, lacking a public company legal entity or even statutes that defined the operation and structure of the company, it was decided that the company would still operate, and Eduardo Arnold was named by the state as comptroller.
 This decision to keeping open the run-down company was taken because it is the main economic activity of the Rio Turbio area.

-In 2004, there a was a fire followed by a collapse in the mine.
+In 2004, there was a fire followed by a collapse in the mine.
 14 miners died.
 The incident happened during a shift change, and started in a conveyor belt.
 High levels of Carbon monoxide were registered, fueled by a big number of plastics and rubber objects burning.
 ATE, a public workers union in Argentina, described the fire as "a latent danger we have been reporting for years" and questioned "the lack of alarm systems and sensors for the conveyer belt, which never worked at the moment of the fire", blaming the accident on the lack of investment and control from the central government.

-The Work Risks Superintendence reported that the Rio Turbio mine showed an accident rate that doubled the mining sector average.
+The "Work Risks Superintendence" (Superintendencia de Riesgos del Trabajo) reported that the Río Turbio mine showed an accident rate that doubled the mining sector average.
 According to the criminal investigation, the worker responsible for the safety where the fire started had been laid off before the incident.

 After the incident, then-controller Esteban Loncaric resigned and the government designated Daniel Peralta (who would later become governor of the province) in his place.